Reading List

 With some more advice from Marco, I ended up implementing a single global state management store which stores all the state for the application, and which lets me create/update/delete records.

-Then my components can just call store.createRecord(record)
+Then my components can just call store.createRecord(record), and the store

 will automatically resynchronize all of the state as needed.